AElfProject/AElf/src/AElf.Contracts.Vote/README.md

   <summary><b>InitialVoteContract</b></summary>

-This method will be called once by a inline transaction right after `Vote Contract` get deployed.
+This method will be called once by an inline transaction right after `Vote Contract` get deployed.

 ### Purpose